imanghafoori1/eloquent-relativity/README.md

 This allows you to decouple your eloquent models from one another, so it you are going to design a modular laravel application, it would be truely modular.

-## A problem stops true modularity :
+## A problem which stops true modularity :

 let face it, imaging you have a blog application.